 There’s a pony carousel in the restaurant, a slide right down into the lobby and a speakeasy cocktail bar at the new Liseberg Grand Curiosa hotel.
 This is a unique family hotel right next to Scandinavia’s biggest amusement park.
 At nine floors high and over 300,000 square feet in size, the star-shaped building has 457 rooms – all with at least five beds.
 Some rooms have six or seven beds, and there are connecting rooms for even larger groups.
 The theme park itself will also unveil a number of new features in 2023, when the park celebrates its 100th anniversary.
 Liseberg was originally a gift to the people of Gothenburg when the city turned 300.

-With Gothenburg’s Anniversary Festival as the starting point, the 400 years celebrations continue all summer until September 3, culminating with the Anniversary Final August 31 – September 3.
-The grande finale weekend consisted of several major events such as Gothenburg Culture Festival and the Göteborgsvarvet Marathon.
+With Gothenburg’s Anniversary Festival as the starting point, the 400 years celebrations continue all summer culminating with the Anniversary Final August 31 – September 3.
+The grande finale weekend consisted of several major events such as Gothenburg Culture Festival, Frihamnsdagarna, Gothenburg Jubilee Parade and the Göteborgsvarvet Marathon.
 Read more in our guide to the events.

 3. The Maritime Museum and Aquarium